szelongq/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `removeHoursWorked 2 hw/5 o/3` removes 5 hours worked and 3 hours of overtime from the 2nd employee in the employee book.
-* `find Sam` followed by `removeHoursWorked 1 o/2` removes 2 hours of overtime from the 1st employee in the results of the `find` command.
+* `find n/Sam` followed by `removeHoursWorked 1 o/2` removes 2 hours of overtime from the 1st employee in the results of the `find` command.

 ### Clearing all entries : `clear`